fhildeb/lukso-node-guide/7-monitoring/07-dashboard.md

 ## 7.7 Dashboard Setup

-The next section will configure the Grafana Dashboard.
+The next section will configure the Grafana Dashboard after all exporter services and grafana server are up and running on the node itself.

 ### 7.7.1 Get Node IP Address